tesujimath/elvish-tap/README.md

 - `d` - a string, the test name or description
 - `f` - a function of no arguments, outputing the results as maps.
 Multiple results are possible, and correspond to TAP subtests.
         The map has a mandatory field `ok`, a boolean, whether the test passed.
 Any other fields are included as a TAP YAML block.
-- `skip` - test is skipped
+- `skip` - test is run and result is recorded but does not influence overall success
-- `todo` - test is not yet implemented, and no attempt is made to invoke `f`
+- `todo` - test is not yet implemented, and no attempt is made to invoke `f`, recoreded as failure without influencing overall success

 `d` is mandatory, and so is `f` unless `todo` is present.